 - Stir-frying with any vegetables you like. (optional)

-- Pork: Pork scotch is an excellent choice as the meat will stay nice and moist during deep frying.
+- Pork: Pork scotch is a great option because it retains its moisture when deep-fried due to its natural fat content.
 If you don’t want so much fat in your dish, simply use pork tenderloin.

 - Soy sauce: Use quality soy sauce.
 Recommend Leekumkee soy sauce.